-By Kristen Bagwell
+By Guest Blogger Kristen Bagwell

-In addition, there is something called the Quilt Trail that you can tool around and follow.
-From MaggieValley.org: Vibrant quilt patterns are painted on pre-built wooden squares ranging from two feet to eight feet in size.
-Cultural and heritage lovers inside and outside the area will experience the fun of locating blocks along the trails and learning the wonderful stories behind the site locations and the quilt patterns chosen for that particular venue.
+In addition, there is something called the Haywood County Quilt Trail that you might want to check out!
+From MaggieValley.org: “Vibrant quilt patterns are painted on pre-built wooden squares ranging from two feet to eight feet in size.
+Cultural and heritage lovers inside and outside the area will experience the fun of locating blocks along the trails and learning the wonderful stories behind the site locations and the quilt patterns chosen for that particular venue.”
 The Maggie Valley website goes on to detail the quilt square locations and history.
 This is a fun idea and a great way to tour the Valley!

 If you want to get away and relax, there are plenty of options in Maggie Valley.
 From hotels to B&Bs to rustic cabins and even RV camping grounds, you’ll find something to fit your need and budget, and get you recharged for more exploring.
 My vote would be to go with a cute cabin for the ultimate mountain experience, but of course, the choice is yours.
 There are plenty of places to choose from here!